 b.
 1980, London, UK

 Bridle’s New Aesthetic (2011) research project has spurred lively debate and continues to inspire critical and artistic responses across many disciplines.
-He has also focused his inquiry on addressing the now ubiquitous, yet invisible technologies and operations of drone warfare in projects such as The Drone Shadow series (2012), in collaboration with designer Einar Sneve Martinussen, and Dronestagram (2012), an Instagram account displaying aerial views of the approximate locations of drone strikes.
+They have also focused their inquiry on addressing the now ubiquitous, yet invisible technologies and operations of drone warfare in projects such as The Drone Shadow series (2012), in collaboration with designer Einar Sneve Martinussen, and Dronestagram (2012), an Instagram account displaying aerial views of the approximate locations of drone strikes.
 Awarded with an Honorary Mention from Ars Electronica 2013, this project continues to draw wide attention and has stimulated vigorous discourse on the moral and political implications, as well as the experiential knowability, of anonymous warfare.

 Bridle’s installations and works have been commissioned by The Photographers’ Gallery, London; the Corcoran Gallery of Art, Washington, DC; FACT, Liverpool; and MU Eindhoven.
-His artworks have been shown at major international institutions including the Barbican and the Victoria and Albert Museum, London; Serpentine Galleries, London; MoMA, New York; MAK, Vienna; Witte de With, Rotterdam; KW, Berlin; PinchukArtCentre, Kiev; HkW, Berlin; Sharjah Art Foundation, Sharjah; ZKM Karlsruhe; and National Arts Center, Tokyo.
+Their artworks have been shown at major international institutions including the Barbican and the Victoria and Albert Museum, London; Serpentine Galleries, London; MoMA, New York; MAK, Vienna; Witte de With, Rotterdam; KW, Berlin; PinchukArtCentre, Kiev; HkW, Berlin; Sharjah Art Foundation, Sharjah; ZKM Karlsruhe; and National Arts Center, Tokyo.

-“New Dark Age”, his book about technology, knowledge, and the end of the future, was published by Verso (UK & US) in 2018, and he wrote and presented “New Ways of Seeing” for BBC Radio 4 in 2019.
+They are the author of “New Dark Age” (2018) and “Ways of Being” (2022), and they wrote and presented “New Ways of Seeing” for BBC Radio 4 in 2019.